octocampus/starburst-data/README.md

   esulting in improved query performance, lower latency, and better scalability.
 This level of optimization is crucial for enterprises that require high-performance analytics across diverse and distributed data sources.
 - RBAC in Starburst Enterprise:
-  Starburst Enterprise includes a comprehensive implementation of RBAC that allows organizations to define and manage access controls for users and roles more effectively.
+  Starburst Enterprise includes a comprehensive implementation of RBAC that allows organizations to define and manage access controls for users and roles more effectively:
   1. Fine-Grained Access Control: allowing administrators to define specific access permissions at various levels, including catalogs, schemas, tables, columns, and even rows.
 This allows for precise control over who can access or modify specific pieces of data.
   2. Role-Based Permissions: